Menu path: UMS Administrator > Backups

 - Click on Change to change the storage location for your backups.

 - Click on Create.

 - Under Backup name, enter a name for the backup.

 - Select the backup settings under Choose backup settings:

 The following can be selected:

-- All files: Licenses and transfer files (e.g. images, session certificates, etc.)
+- All files: Transfer files (e.g. images, session certificates, etc.)

 Custom: You can select the data which are to be backed up.